GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/wireless_connector.md

 <ItemImage id="extendedae:wireless_tool" scale="6"></ItemImage>
 </Row>

-ME Wireless Connector can link two networks like <ItemLink id="ae2:quantum_link" /> but with limited distances and can't cross dimensions.
-ME Wireless Connector only supports one-to-one connections, you need to use <ItemLink id="extendedae:wireless_hub" /> if you want many-to-many connections.
+The ME Wireless Connector can link two networks like a <ItemLink id="ae2:quantum_link" />, but it has a limited range and cannot connect across dimensions.
+It supports only one-to-one connections; use an <ItemLink id="extendedae:wireless_hub" />
+for many-to-many connections.

-## Link the Wireless Connectors
+## Linking Wireless Connectors

-Click the two Wireless Connectors that you want to link with the ME Wireless Setup Kit, then you can link them together.
+Click the two Wireless Connectors you want to link with the ME Wireless Setup Kit to connect them.

-Sneak + Click to clear ME Wireless Setup Kit's current setting.
+Sneak-click to clear the ME Wireless Setup Kit's current settings.

-ME Wireless Connector will change its texture when a link is successfully established.
+The ME Wireless Connector changes its texture when a link is successfully established.

 Unlinked ME Wireless Connectors